microcks/microcks.io/content/blog/microcks-hub-announcement.md

 **OR**
 business behavior rules using [Postman Collection](https://microcks.io/documentation/using/postman/) test scripts.

-It has neither been as easy to do Open Banking nor to follow the standard and regulator's requirements as using Microcks and the community API Mocks and Test suites 🚀 We love and are happy to support #fintech #startups 😘
+It has neither been as easy to do Open Banking nor to follow the standard and regulatory requirements as using Microcks and the community API Mocks and Test suites 🚀 We love and are happy to support #fintech #startups 😘

 ## Another use case from HashiCorp